temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

 5. **Restart Claude Desktop**

-6. When you open Claude Desktop, you should now see your configured MCP server (e.g., weather) on your Claude Desktop.
+6. When you open Claude Desktop, you should now see your configured MCP server (e.g., weather) on your Claude Desktop and the blue toggle should be switched on.

 ![Configured Claude Desktop](https://i.postimg.cc/Gp77vHsq/successful-remote-mcp-connection.png "Configured Claude Desktop")

+Troubleshooting Note: If you see the MCP server configured, but the blue toggle is not switched on, just try restarting Claude Desktop again.

 ---
 **Troubleshooting Notes**: